shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 **Ending Burning:** All stacks of the Condition end when you’re doused by at least 1 gallon (4 liters) of water or fully immersed in water.
 Alternatively, a creature within 1 Space can spend 1 AP to remove 1 stack of the Condition.

-# Charmed
+# Charmed Y

-You are subjected to the following effects:
+I. Your Charmer has ADV on Charisma Checks made against you.

--   Your Charmer has ADV on Charisma Checks made against you.
+II.
+You have DisADV on harmful checks towards your Charmer.
--   You can’t target your Charmer with harmful Attacks or effects.
+III.
+You can’t target your Charmer with harmful Attacks or effects.

 # Dazed X